ariallas/post-shift-silence/README.md

 CMD Arguments:
 - `-d`, `-hr`, `-m`  - how many days/hour/minutes to mute for
 - `-u` - unmute chats instead of muting

+Initial launch will require a login (it creates my.session file), subsequent launches will not.